Wire-Network/wire-sysio/docs/10_utilities/sysio-blocklog.md

 link_text: sysio-blocklog
 ---

-`sysio-blocklog` is a command-line interface (CLI) utility that allows node operators to perform low-level tasks on the block logs created by a `nodeos` instance. `sysio-blocklog` can perform one of the following operations:
+`sysio-blocklog` is a command-line interface (CLI) utility that allows node operators to perform low-level tasks on the block logs created by a `nodeop` instance. `sysio-blocklog` can perform one of the following operations:

 * Convert a range of blocks to JSON format, as single objects or array.
 * Generate `blocks.index` from `blocks.log` in blocks directory.